-The RICE exhaust stack gas velocities and volumetric flow rates were determined using USEPA Method 2 prior to and after each test.
-An S-type or standard Pitot tube connected to a red-oil manometer was used to determine velocity pressure at each traverse point across the stack cross section.
+The RICE exhaust stack gas velocities and volumetric flow rates were determined using USEPA Method 2 during each test.
+An S-type Pitot tube connected to a slack-tube manometer was used to determine velocity pressure at each traverse point across the stack cross section.
 Gas temperature was measured using a K-type thermocouple mounted to the Pitot tube.
 The Pitot tube and connective tubing were leak-checked prior to each traverse to verify the integrity of the measurement system.

-The absence of significant cyclonic flow for the exhaust configuration was verified using an S-type Pitot tube and oil manometer.
+The absence of significant cyclonic flow for the exhaust configuration was verified using an Stype Pitot tube and oil manometer.
 The Pitot tube was positioned at each velocity traverse point with the planes of the face openings of the Pitot tube perpendicular to the stack cross-sectional plane.
 The Pitot tube was then rotated to determine the null angle (rotational angle as measured from the perpendicular, or reference, position at which the differential pressure is equal to zero).

-North American Natural Resources at Venice Park RDF Air Emission Test Report September 8, 2017 Page 7
+North American Natural Resources at Venice Park RDF Air Emission Test Report June 27, 2018 Page 7